 - Native species respond to the web of life, and they are part of the evolving landscape.
-They're a part of Mother Nature's continual process that has been going on for eons, evolving with the shifting climate, soils, microorganisms, pollinators, birds, and other organisms (like people).
+They're a part of Mother Nature's continual process, evolving with the shifting climate, soils, microorganisms, pollinators, birds, and other organisms (such as people).

 - In the wild, these factors influence the shape and forms that exist today, and how those forms will survive (or not) in the future.

 - As a result, Native species are wild and genetically robust, with variation from plant to plant, showing mutations and latent genes that may be expressed in different growing conditions.

 - Learn More: 5 Reasons Why Every Garden Needs Native Plants

 - ·What’s a native cultivar?
 At American Meadows, we define a native cultivar as a plant that exists in the horticultural trade, as a result of development by humans.
 Native cultivars are selections or improvements of native species parents.
 Cultivars of native plants are sometimes referred to as "nativars."

 - A native cultivar could be selected in one of two ways: